rimysore/sonatus-project/README.md

 #The web app is fully responsive.(tested)

-#Clone this git into your local.
+#Clone this git into your local -> git clone https://github.com/rimysore/sonatus-project.git

 #run -  npm start